shawngraham/cdh2020/content/en/docs/4-assessment.md

 {{< notice warning "Warning!" >}}
 Do not attempt to 'speedrun' this course (ie leaving all of the coursework for one massive push) at the last moment; that work will be considered late and **will not be graded**.
 {{< /notice >}}

+When work comes in on time, I can offer you feedback that will help you over the technical hurdles, and help you see the connections between the tech and the historiography.
+The feedback is the point.

 In terms of technical work, I am **not** looking for 'correct' answers.
 I am, rather, looking for your evidence of thinking through the meaning of the **process**: what worked, what didn't, why, and what that might mean for you as a historian.
 I am looking for you to tie your process explicitly to the readings.
 I am looking to see if the conversations you have with me or your peers (or indeed elsewhere on the web or in other courses) are causing you to reflect on the what/why/how/ of what you do.